anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - sec.gen.011
      - Hardening
-     - The Cloud Infrastructure **should** support Read and Write only storage partitions (write only permission to one or more authorised actors).
+     - The Cloud Infrastructure **should** support Read and Write only storage partitions (write only permission to one or more authorised actors) -
-     -
    * - sec.gen.014
      - Hardening
-     - All servers part of Cloud Infrastructure **should** support measured boot and an attestation server that monitors the measurements of the servers.
+     - All servers part of Cloud Infrastructure **should** support measured boot and an attestation server that monitors the measurements of the servers
      -

 Platform and Access Recommendations